-It’s no secret that commercial make-up is filled with a bunch of (let’s just be frank here) crap, including chemicals, preservatives, all sorts of things you really don’t want in your body.
+Commercial make-up is filled with a bunch of (let’s just be frank here) junk, including chemicals, preservatives…and basically all the things you really don’t want in your body.

 All Dab Herb’s products are vegan, cruelty-free, mostly organic, food grade (on some of their products they have a useful comparison of the organic food grade ingredients in their product compared to your typical popular brands which are full of synthetics and chemicals, and it’s scary!) and entirely palm oil free.